I think it’s been established, I have quite the past.

 - To use, apply a small amount to a cotton ball or pad and wipe face.

 This homemade facial astringent also works great on hair to remove product build-up.
 Once a week, pour the astringent over wet hair (in the shower, after shampoo and conditioner), then rinse.
-Your hair and face will shine.

 Subscribe to download the eBooks